triplee12/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - tr Ac Ze -> replace AZ with ce
 - tr -d -> delete a particular word from a file
 - rev -> reverse words
+- cut -d ':' -f -> display all users and their home directories